criteo/loop/README.md

 #### Will loop replace my build system?

 Not at all, **loop** is not another build system, it will just run your build systems for you.
-Think about it as a bot that will run all the command you usually run yourself in a terminal while you are developing.
+Think about it as a bot that will run all the commands you usually run yourself in a terminal while you are developing.

 #### I use loop, but the build step is too long.
 My dev workflow was not improved :(

 You probably need to split down your build pipeline into smaller parts.
-Actually a dev build pipeline is generally different than the one you use to build the distributed version of your project.
-It does not mean that you have to duplicate your build, just to compose it from smaller parts.
+Actually, a dev build pipeline is generally different than the one you use to build the distributed version of your project.
+It does not mean that you have to duplicate your build; you just have to compose it from smaller parts.

-#### When loop restart my server I'm logged out/my application crash
+#### When loop restarts my server, I'm logged out/my application crashes

-Yes if you use a server that does not support automatic code reload, **loop** will have to restart the server process.
+Yes, if you use a server that does not support automatic code reload, **loop** will have to restart the server process.
 But in a well designed application it should not log you out.
-There is several way to store the session state outside of the server process (either on client side or in a datastore which is not tied to the actual server code version).
-Yes it will help your development process but also it will help you at deployment time if you want to run your code on several application server.
+There are several ways to store the session state outside of the server process (either on the client side or in a datastore which is not tied to the actual server code version).
+Yes, it will help your development process, but it will also help you at deployment time if you want to run your code on several application servers.

 ### License